adjioev/qantas-ng-demo/README.md

 # QantasNgDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
+This is a demo project for Qantas dev team.

 ## Development server